linhdnguyen23/Archive/README.md

 appname command <optional args>
 ```

 As shown above, "appname" is the name of your executable.
 "Command" is the name of the command your program is being asked to execute. "<optional args> is an optional list of arguments.
 Some commands require multiple arguments, while others require not at all.
-Command details will be provided below.
+A complete list of commands and associated arguments is provided later in this document.

 For example, your program must be able to respond to a command-line request to display the application version number.
 To show the version number, a user will initiate the following command: